ILIAS-eLearning/ILIAS/Services/AssessmentQuestion/docs/readme.md

 The interface `ilAsqResultCalculator` provides all functionality of calculating right/wrong for a given solution as well as reached points.
 Having this functionality in an own object following implementing this interface makes it possible for consumers to surround this kind calculators with an own proxy calculator implementing the same interface (e.g.for any score cutting options).

-The handling of solutions is defined by the interface `ilAsqSolution` so the future implementation is fully getting rid of dealing with solution values stored in row array structures that were queried from the database.
+The handling of solutions is defined by the interface `ilAsqQuestionSolution` so the future implementation is fully getting rid of dealing with solution values stored in row array structures that were queried from the database.

 # Consumer Interface